Finder makes money from featured partners, but editorial opinions are our own.

 What are CPP loans?

-When you apply for a CPP loan, you use your pension to show lenders you receive an income that will allow you to successfully repay their loan.
+When you apply for a CPP loan, you use your pension (CPP retirement pension or the CPP disability benefit) to show lenders you receive a sufficient enough income to repay a loan.
 This helps you get approved for financing.
 CPP loans you can apply for include personal loans, cash advances and payday loans.

-Payday loans are easy to get and available from many lenders.
-A CPP payday loan is a loan of up to $1,500 that you pay back in full the next time you receive your CPP payment, whether that’s the CPP retirement pension or CPP disability benefit.
+You can get a CPP payday loan for up to $1,500, which you’ll pay back in full the next time you receive your CPP payment, whether that’s the CPP retirement pension or CPP disability benefit.
 If you live in Alberta, however, you must repay your CPP payday loan in installments.

 Am I eligible for CPP loans?